GavinKemp69/dnd-notes/Session Notes/Session 11.md

 We head east and see a village.
 Savvek looks for signs of strangeness from a mile away.
 Nothing looks out of the ordinary.
 Village is built up around a river that flows through it.

 A large guard tower stands in the centre of the village with walls around the village.
-Village is "Fort Enton", they oppose the lightbringers (and presumably support the return of Okkuks)
+Village is [[Fort Enton]], they oppose the lightbringers (and presumably support the return of Okkuks)

 Children are training in combat at school.
 The village is clearly a ruined stone village that's been repaired with wood.